 If you go further north, you can visit Nordkapp, the northernmost place in Europe that you can drive to.
-The summer months are busy at Nordkapp, but springtime is a great place to visit for fewer crowds and northern lights opportunities.
+The summer months are busy at Nordkapp, but springtime is a great place to visit for fewer crowds and northern light opportunities.

-The gorgeous Lofoten Islands are less crowded in winter and even into March, leaving these mind-blowing islands alone for you to visit without the astronomical Norwegian prices, crowded roads, and will an opportunity to still see the aurora overhead.
+The gorgeous Lofoten Islands are less crowded in winter and even into March, leaving these mind-blowing islands alone for you to visit without the astronomical Norwegian prices, crowded roads, and an opportunity to still see the aurora overhead.